Dianne Panarelli Miller

 Submissions

 To submit your entries use our BVAA Online Submission Form.
-The deadline to submit the online form is midnight on Saturday, April 8th, 2022.
-Work should be dropped off that Saturday, April 8th from 10am to 3pm.
+The deadline to submit your online details is midnight on Saturday, June 7, 2025.
+Work must be dropped off on Saturday, June 7, 2025 between 10am and 3pm.
+Please do not bring in art to the gallery at other times.
 All work which is brought in will be hung (as long as it is properly wired and is family-friendly).

 Judging